Using Your System's hosts File

-There are many different ways to use entries in the hosts file, and the types of associations you set would depend on your specific use case.
+There are various ways to use entries in the hosts file and the types of associations you set would depend on your specific use case.
 Below are some examples.

 Map the alias

 mywebsiteto a given IP address.
-This is often done when previewing a website in development which does not yet have a live domain.
+This is often done when previewing a site during development before the domain is live.

 Map the domain

 example.comto the given IP address.
-This is often done when hosting a web or mail server.
+This is useful when hosting a web or mail server.

-Combine the two options above, so both the domain and the alias map to the IP address:
+Combine the two options above so both the domain and alias map to the IP address: